Meet one of our grantees of 2025

 aloha ʻāina

-Land Sustainability and Restoration
+Land Sustainability

 There is a profound connection between Hawai'i's land ('āina) and its people.
 We believe that restoring, revitalizing, and sustaining the 'āina is essential for keeping traditional Hawaiian practices vibrant and alive.